OutSystems/docs-bestpractices/src/development/mobile/complex-sync.md

 ## Top principles

-To illustrate the **top principles** let’s consider a mobile app designed to support **appointment scheduling** on a hospital backoffice.
+To illustrate the **top principles** let's consider a mobile app designed to support **appointment scheduling** on a hospital backoffice.

 ### Design a lightweight local database

 ![Lightweight local database](images/lightweight-data-model.png)

-* Since the main uses cases are **presenting appointments information** and provide **available doctor’s data** we should denormalize the server side relational data model.
+* Since the main uses cases are **presenting appointments information** and provide **available doctor's data** we should denormalize the server side relational data model.

 * On the **LocalAppointment** table we should include all necessary columns to support the use case without the need for extra table joins